 At Keppel Croft we keep many frost tender plants in their pots and place them in the gardens for the gardening season.
 Over winter we store these pots in various warm places.
 Winter clivias, orchids and palms come into the house.
 The formium tenax and the agapanthus plants join the olive trees in the pit greenhouse..
 The bamboo, oleanders and the succulents are stored in the workshop greenhouse.
 Cannas and dahlias end up being stored in the basement.

 In the spring of 2019, we subdivided and repotted our Formium tenax (New Zealand flax).
 We dropped two plastic pots of flax plants into these white urns in the late spring.

 At the end of the season we take the flax pots to the pit greenhouse for the winter.
 Then we place pots of sand in the urns and make arrangements of dogwood and evergreen boughs for the winter.

 In the early spring, we put plastic pots of Formium tenax into these large ceramic pots.
-The ceramic pots indicate the place where the dry stream meets the lawn, a pretty wet place in the spring of 2019.
+The ceramic pots mark the place where the dry stream meets the lawn, a pretty wet place in the spring of 2019.

 Before winter we remove the potted formiums and store them on the floor of the pit greenhouse and put the ceramic containers in the potting shed.